sensor-dream/APIVOF/guidelines/list-info/f-packs-in-system-fedora-34.md

 <summary>flatpak-spawn</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Command-line frontend for the org.freedesktop.Flatpak service
+Short desc    : Command-line frontend for the org.freedesktop.Flatpak service
 URL          : https://github.com/flatpak/flatpak-xdg-utils
-Лицензия     : LGPLv2+
+License      : LGPLv2+
-Описание     : This package contains the flatpak-spawn command-line utility.
+Descript     : This package contains the flatpak-spawn command-line utility.
 It can be
              : used to talk to the org.freedesktop.Flatpak service to spawn new sandboxes,
              : run commands on the host, or use one of the session or system helpers.
 ```